VikSil/UC_journal_automation/README.md

 To start the docker run the following command from the within UC_journal_automation directory:

     docker run -it uc 3/3/2024

+"3/3/2024 is example of month/day/year formatted cli argument which specifies dates later than this date to be uploaded to the UC Journal.

 Because this is a docker contianer implementation for server no gui will pop and will be automated all required of the user is their sms submission-key input to the cli.